What’s in the Dairy-free Fridge?

 Mayonnaise – not saturated with egg and suchlike, but creamy-licious and animal free, such as Plamil’s Egg-free Mayonnaise, which is available in some big supermarkets (try the Free From section) as well as health stores.

-Milk – soya, oat, nut and rice, not stolen from a cow!
-Fortified plant milks are another good source of calcium and you can use them in tea and coffee as well as on cereal and in cooking – just as you would cow’s milk.
+Milk – soya milk, almond milk, coconut milk, oat milk, cashew milk, rice milk and more!
+The fortified varieties of these dairy-free milks are also a good source of calcium and you can use them in tea and coffee as well as on cereal and in cooking – just as you would cow’s milk.
 Brands include:

 - Provamel and Alpro - both brands offer unsweetened and sweetened, organic and enriched varieties